OMerkel/UCThello/README.md

 Simulation is needed since a terminal node means that a end of game is implied at that node on the search path.

-Sometimes you will find implementations where multiple Expansions are done on the Selection node.
+Sometimes you will find implementations where multiple Expansions take place on the Selection node.
 This simply means a set of child nodes is added at once then.

 In UCThello exactly one node will be added unless a terminal node is